-If we’re all in agreement about empathy in B2B marketing, then how come buyers aren’t falling over themselves to buy from us?
+If we’re all in agreement about empathy in B2B writing, then how come buyers aren’t falling over themselves to act on our content?

 We’ve all gotten the memo.
 (We’ve even sent some of them ourselves.)
 “In B2B, buyers are people, not companies.”
 “There’s no such thing as business to business, it’s all human to human.”
 “B2B is now P2P.”

-But according to Forrester Research, and no doubt countless customers, buyers still feel that B2B marketers lack empathy for buyers’ motivations.
+But according to Forrester Research, and no doubt countless customers, buyers still feel that B2B marketing lacks empathy for buyers’ motivations.

-That’s the bad news: we’re not doing a great job at putting ourselves in our buyers’ shoes.
+That’s the bad news: as B2B writers, we’re not doing a great job at putting ourselves in our buyers’ shoes.

-As a marketer, I believe sincerely that our clients and customers have painful challenges that our products and solutions can help solve.
+As a marketing writer, I believe sincerely that our clients and customers have painful challenges that our products and solutions can help solve.

-And also as a marketer, I possess a healthy dose of analytic, left-brain dominance.
+And as a writing marketer, I possess a healthy dose of analytic, left-brain dominance.
 This means I’m probably in very good company in this technology marketing universe.

-After all, more than anyone else in an enterprise, we need to balance the cold hard facts of the engineering, product management, and finance departments—and the frank realities of market factors—with the wants, needs, pains and habits of our individual buyer personas.
-Or else our go-to-market efforts and our sales conversations will fail.
+After all, more than anyone else in an enterprise, B2B writers need to balance the cold hard facts of the engineering, product management, and finance departments—and the frank realities of market factors—with the wants, needs, pains and habits of our individual buyer personas.
+Or else our go-to-market efforts, our content, and our sales conversations will fail.